Twin Bridges Scenic Bikeway

 - The route travels a short distance on Highway 20 and ODOT has installed a bike lane along this section for safe cycling.

 - Views of the Cascade Mountains are continuous throughout the ride.

-- Ever changing scenery with native, high desert landscape, hobby farms, hay fields and wildlife make this ride ever-changing and continuously interesting.
+- Ever-changing scenery with native, high-desert landscape, hobby farms, hay fields and wildlife make this ride continuously interesting.